beyarkay/masters-thesis/src/05_results.md

 > - [ ] Motivation for evaluating the different model types
 > - [ ] (where do the 50 or 5 gesture tests come into this?)
 >
-> NOTE: There needs to be a discussion of accuracy, precision, recall, $F_1$
-> score somewhere, as well as macro/micro/weighted $F_1$ score.
->
-> NOTE: Hyperparameter optimisation which selects models based on macro-F1 score
-> needs to be mentioned
->
 > NOTE: have an explanation that precision/validation/f1 is always on the
 > validation set unless otherwise noted
 >